 We encourage primary school students to explore the brain through art, interactive brain-related activities and age-appropriate educational resources.

-Secondary students are introduced to brain research, with the aim of sparking their interest and encouraging them to pursue a career in neuroscience.
+Secondary students are introduced to brain research through the Australian Brain Bee Challenge, with the aim of sparking their interest and encouraging them to pursue a career in neuroscience.

 For Early Career Researchers (ECRs), including PhD students, we offer professional support, development and mentoring.
 Supporting new brain researchers is critical for retaining their scientific talents and ensuring future excellence in Australian brain research.